practicalli/clojure-web-services/docs/projects/banking-on-clojure/cyclic-load-dependency.md

    [practicalli.database-access :as data-access]))
 ```

-The `practicalli.database-access` namespace required the `practicalli.specifications-banking` namespace to use the specifications for generating data
+The `practicalli.database-access` namespace required the `practicalli.banking-on-clojure.specification` namespace to use the specifications for generating data

 ```clojure
 (ns practicalli.database-access